You know that feeling when you walk out the door without a book?

 The old mug has never been seen on the high shelf since.

-In the RSC’s recent production of Titus Andronicus all the foulest deeds of mankind come to roast.
+In the Royal Shakespeare Company’s recent production of Titus Andronicus (currently showing in Stratford-Upon-Avon) all the foulest deeds of mankind come to roost.
 Murder, affair, execution, rape and even cannibalism are unashamedly showcased in Shakespeare’s bloodiest play.
 As I found myself watching execution after execution I found it hard to believe that this play could have possibly been penned by the same great man who also wrote about fairies dancing in the wood and young lovers coming together in merry song.

-This recent adaptation of the Roman-based play is set in the 21st Century.
-In the opening scene, actors in hoodies climb the fences and cry out of injustice as Rome continues to crumble, only to be swiftly beaten down by highly-clad police officers.
-In my comfy seat with cool air conditioning, I was witnessing a society falling apart right in front of me, knowing that there was nothing I could do to stop the pain and misery.
-It’s that feeling of helplessness, that visualising of a dystopian future that is more relatable now than ever before and that sadness that what you’re seeing on stage is happening around the world as I type this very review.
+This 21st century adaptation of the Roman-based play sees actors in hoodies climb graffitied fences in the opening scenes, crying out for justice only to be swiftly beaten down by armed police officers.
+From my comfy seat I was witnessing a society falling apart right in front of me, knowing that there was nothing I could do to stop the pain and misery.
+It’s that feeling of helplessness, that visualising of a dystopian future that is more relatable now than ever before.
+That sadness that what I was seeing on stage was, is, happening around the world as I type this very review.
 The language changes, but the darkness of human nature always prevails.

-This classical play is attributed with a suburb acting cast, headed with David Troughton, Hannah Morris, Patrick Dury and Nia Gwynne.
+This classical play is attributed with a suburb acting cast, headed with the great David Troughton.
 I cried with Titus as he cradled the head of his son, felt rage at the sight of his raped daughter and felt a sick, twisted joy from witnessing the execution of the perpetrators.
-For once in my life my very British emotions and civil nature were reduced to their base, primitive, level.
-I was hooked from the very start until the very end.
+In under ninety minutes my civil nature was swept away in the rivers of blood that flooded the stage, I was hooked from the very start until the very end.

-Forget notions of concealed knives under armpits and melodramatic deaths, in the space of three hours there you will be forced to absorb some of the most difficult of moral and emotional scenarios known to man.
+Forget notions of concealed knives under armpits and melodramatic deaths, watching this adaptation you will be forced to absorb some of the most difficult and painful scenarios known to man.
 The stage will be covered in more than just the spit of the actors.
-You’ll witness the closest thing to a real-life public execution, scenes of female empowerment which you’ll loathe and outright racism that you cannot shout out against.
+There’s the closest thing to a real-life public execution, scenes of female empowerment which you’ll loathe and outright racism that you cannot shout out against.
 Leave your political correctness in the clock room, this is an Elizabethan play like no other.
 More blood please!

 Reason #8587839 why the English language is so hard to learn – Savor